 - heroin users, and people who used drugs via injection

-- Haitian origin, many cases of AIDS were reported in Haiti
+- Haitians or people of Haitian origin, many cases of AIDS were reported in Haiti

-But then researchers studied how the disease spread and by 1984:
+But then, researchers studied how the disease spread.
+By 1984, they found that:

 The National Cancer Institute identified HIV as the cause of AIDS.

-By 1995, AIDS was the leading cause of death for adults 25 to 44 years old.
+By 1995, complications from AIDS was the leading cause of death for adults 25 to 44 years old.
 About 50,000 Americans died of AIDS-related causes.
 African-Americans made up 49 percent of AIDS-related deaths.

 But death rates began to decline after multidrug therapy became widely available.
 The number of deaths has since dropped from 38,780 in 1996 to 14,499 in 2000.

-Azidothymidine, also known as zidovudine, was introduced in 1987 as the first treatment for AIDS.
+Azidothymidine, also known as zidovudine, was introduced in 1987 as the first treatment for HIV.
 Scientists also developed treatments to reduce mother to child transmission.